 - Greater batch-to-batch variation if acids and flavors aren’t tightly controlled

-The best sleep gummies are built with a sensory target and a stability strategy-because a great flavor that doesn’t survive distribution becomes a customer service problem.
+The best sleep gummies are built for both taste and stability.
+A great flavor that doesn’t survive distribution is just a customer complaint waiting to happen.

 Uniformity Is the Hidden Battle